oneops/oneops.github.io/user/design/ms-sqlserver-pack.md

 assembly.

 ## Platform variables
 * data_drive - drive letter for persistent storage, used to hold user data and log files.
-Default is "F".
+Default is `F`.
 * temp_drive - drive letter for ephemeral storage, used to hold tempdb data and log files.
-Default is "T".
+Default is `T`.

 ## Secgroup component
 By default this component is configured to allow all incoming traffic to these TCP ports: